britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

     - The tickets stats chart also displayed the incorrect information.
 Code was adding up ticket by month instead of by day of month.
     - On the stats page, the hyperlink and description of feature currently worked on, is displaying a feature with the most votes whether the feature request is open or closed.
 It should only show the feature request with the most votes that are still open
+    - After changes above, when closing a feature request, error on stats page: NoneType object is not subscriptable

 #